 Everyone from Emperor Qin to Chairman Mao has tackled the trail to the summit of Tai Shan, China’s most sacred Taoist mountain.
 And they didn’t have a cable car to help them.
 To the south, Huangshan’s mysterious peaks, fringed with spindly pines and swathed in clouds, have inspired whole schools of Chinese painting.

 Travel here has never been easier.
 Increasingly comfortable and internationally minded lodgings are springing up everywhere.
 Bullet trains have slashed journey times, whisking you from one destination to the next.
-Remember that the pedestrian in no way has the right of way in China, and take a business card with your hotel's address in Chinese to show a taxi when you've had enough noise, excitement, and pandemonium for one day.
+Remember that the pedestrian in no way has the right of way in China, and take a business card with your hotel's address in Chinese to show a taxi when returning home after a long day’s sightseeing.